Freelance writing jobs for beginners

 - Women Writers Guild [This is my facebook group and I regularly share freelance writing jobs with my community.
 Also – the group isn’t restricted to Women]

-5. Job boards for freelance writing jobs
+5. Job boards for easy freelance writing jobs

-Jobs boards are the easiest way to land a client because they are already on a lookout for a writer.
+Jobs boards are the easiest way to land a writing client because they are already on a lookout for a writer.

 Once you realize which ones are the most useful to your niche, stick to them and check them every few hours.

 Getting back to job boards –

-In the second month of freelance writing, Amit and I landed a freelance writing job from a free job board.
+In the second month of freelance writing, Daaku and I landed a freelance writing job from a free job board.

 A few good job boards are

 - Online Writing jobs